-Machu Picchu has hundreds of accommodation options to choose from, so I have narrowed it down to a few of my recommended places to stay in Machu Picchu to fit the needs of budget backpackers and luxury travellers.
+Machu Picchu Mountain has hundreds of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay in Machu Picchu to fit the needs of budget backpackers and luxury travelers.
 See the list of accommodations below that I personally recommend:

 Luxury: Sumaq Machu Picchu Hotel

-- Awarded the best hotel in Machu Picchu!
+Awarded the best hotel in Machu Picchu!
 Sumaq Hotel is located along the beautiful Urubamba River and only 20-minutes drive from Machu Picchu Archaeological Site.
 This 5-star hotel offers comfort, elegance and relaxation in Adean design.
 Free wifi is available, luxurious and spacious rooms, private balconies with mountain views and a superb breakfast is included.
 Check prices on booking.com

 Mid Range: Hotel Ferre Machu Picchu

-- Hotel Ferre is a 3-star hotel located just 5-minutes walk from the train station.
+Hotel Ferre is a 3-star hotel located just 5-minutes walk from the train station.
 The rooms are spacious and cosy with free wifi, private bathroom, mountain and river views and breakfast is included.
 You can also enjoy the communal sauna and hot tub inside the hotel.
 Check prices on booking.com

 Budget: Casa Machu Picchu Hostel